Construction Company 2025 Agenda for ConFeX KSA Details

 Reserved

-Quick case study: DfMA in action: Why design can't chase construction
+Talk: DfMA in action: Why design can't chase construction

 In a world racing to build faster, smarter, and more sustainably, Design for Manufacture and Assembly (DfMA) is emerging as a cornerstone of modern construction.
 But with this promise comes a critical shift in mindset: construction and design can no longer happen in parallel.
 This session presents a case study of a recent DfMA-driven project where success hinged on one non-negotiable principle—early design finalisation.
 Learn how the team navigated the cultural, technical, and contractual shifts needed to lock down information early and avoid the cost and chaos of late-stage changes.

-Fireside talk: Breaking silos: Supercharging ERPs for total project delivery
+Panel: Breaking silos: Supercharging ERPs for total project delivery

 As the construction and development sector accelerates its digital transformation, the next big challenge isn’t just implementing digital tools—it’s integrating them.
 From estimation to project controls and document workflow, many critical operational functions are nonnative to traditional ERP ecosystems, leading to inefficiencies, silos, and missed opportunities.
 Discover how forward-thinking organisations are redefining what an ERP can do by seamlessly integrating the full spectrum of project delivery functions weaving them into a unified, industry-modern ERP platform.